 Going off of my post-work trip recharge tip, I suggest protecting time together after a work trip.
 We both try to resist the urge to dive immediately into work or back into the groove of life duties.
 Instead, when Edwin comes home from work trips, the focus is on each other (and Maybelle!).
 We schedule time on our calendars if we have to to make sure we get a day date in that weekend or spend a night together at one of our favorite restaurants or cooking something new at home.
 Scheduling this ahead of time gives us something to look forward to when Edwin returns.
 It makes us incredibly appreciative of the time we do have together!

-I hope this post was somewhat helpful for anyone who travels a lot for work or who has a significant other who is always on the road!
+I hope this post was somewhat helpful for anyone who travels a lot for work or who has a significant other or family member who is always on the road!
 I know if can be challenging but a positive mindset is half the battle!